 Salinity samples were collected from all rosette bottles and analyzed at sea using a Guildline model 8410 Portasal salinometer.
+Salinity samples were drawn in to 200 ml Kimax high-alumina borosilicate bottles which were rinsed three times with sample prior to filling.
 The results were compared with the CTD salinity in order to verify that the rosette bottle did not mis-trip or leak.
 The salinometer was standardized before and after each group of samples with substandard seawater.
 Periodic checks on the conductivity of the substandard were made by comparison with IAPSO Standard Seawater batch P134.
 Salinity values have been calculated using the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and were reported to three decimal places, provided that accepted standards were met.
-If there was doubt concerning the accuracy of the analytical results the salinities were reported to two decimal places.